twothreenine/krautkoopf_lieferscraping/README.md

 # krautkoopf_lieferscraping
 Automated import of supplier's articles to Foodsoft

-Scripts for specific suppliers get data from their webshop (screen-scraping), spreadsheet, etc. and transform it into a CSV which can be imported into Foodsoft.
+Scripts for specific suppliers read data from the supplier's webshop (screen-scraping) or a spreadsheet etc. and transform it into a CSV which can be imported into Foodsoft.
 Foodsoft then compares existing articles of this supplier to the new list and shows a summary of changes, deleted articles, and new articles.

+**base** sets the framework for the "scripts" in general and their configurations.
+It is neither connected to articles nor Foodsoft, so you could also write scripts for entirely different purposes.

+**web** produces a simple web user interface for managing configurations, running script methods, and downloading the generated CSV.

+**foodsoft** provides a connection with a Foodsoft instance via screen-scraping. (reused from twothreenine/task-rotation)

+**foodsoft_article** offers a framework for dealing with articles in Foodsoft's model.

+**foodsoft_article_import** offers a number of functions that may be useful when preparing articles to be imported.

+**script_generic_test_import** is a sample which shows how a script can look like and demonstrates some of the features of the framework.

+As a naming convention, scripts should be named: script_*foodcoop_supplier_action*.py

 ## Requirements
 python v3.8+

+dill

+pyYAML

 beautifulsoup4

 requests v2.24+

-bottle v0.12+
+bottle v0.12+ (for web interface)

-dill

-pyYAML
+babel (for web interface)

 selenium (for Fairfood script)